Rhinorrhea: Other causes

 Rhinorrhea can occur as a symptom of opioid withdrawal accompanied by lacrimation.
-When it occurs due to exercise, it is described as exercise-induced rhinitis.
 Other causes include cystic fibrosis, whooping cough, nasal tumors, hormonal changes, and cluster headaches.
-Due to changes in clinical practice, rhinorrhea is now reported as a frequent side effect of oxygen-intubation during colonoscopy procedures.
-Rhinorrhea can also be the side effect of several genetic disorders, such as primary ciliary dyskinesia.
+Rhinorrhea can also be the side effect of several genetic disorders, such as primary ciliary dyskinesia, as well as common irritants such as spicy foods, nail polish remover, or paint fumes.

 Treatment

 In most cases, treatment for rhinorrhea is not necessary since it will clear up on its own, especially if it is the symptom of an infection.
-For general cases nose-blowing can get rid of the mucus buildup.
-Though blowing may be a quick-fix solution, it would likely proliferate mucosal production in the sinuses, leading to frequent and higher mucus buildups in the nose.
-Alternatively, saline or vasoconstrictor nasal sprays may be used, but may become counterproductive after several days of use, causing rhinitis medicamentosa.
+Generally, home remedies are used to treat rhinorrhea including maintaining hydration, hot shower steam, nose-blowing or postural drainage.
+Although, blowing may be a quick-fix solution, it increases mucosal production in the sinuses, leading to frequent and higher mucus buildups in the nose in the medium term.
+Alternatively, saline or vasoconstrictor nasal sprays including expectorants and decongestants can be used, but may shrink or dry up nasal passages and become counterproductive after several days of use, causing rhinitis medicamentosa.

-In recurring cases, such as those due to allergies, there are medicinal treatments available.
-Several types of antihistamines can be obtained relatively cheaply to treat cases caused by histamine buildup.
+There are medicinal therapies available for allergic and infectious cases of rhinorrhea.
+Several types of antihistamines can be obtained relatively cheap to treat cases caused by allergies; antibiotics may help in cases of bacterial sinus infections.